Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Oracle Estimator

 Here $C(\kappa)>0$ is an absolute constant depending only on $\kappa$. \end{proposition}

 Our analysis is based on the variational principle pioneered by O. Catoni \cite{catoni2012challenging,catoni2007pacbayes,catoni2018dimension} and further developed in many applications related to high dimensional probability and statistics \cite{catoni2007pacbayes,catoni2016pac,catoni2017dimension,catoni2018dimension,zhivotovskiy2021dimension,mourtada2019exact}.
-In most of the applications of the variational principle, the following lemma is the key stoning step. \begin{lemma} Assume that $X_i$ are i.i.d. random variables defined on some measurable space.
-Let $\Theta$ be a subset of $\mathbb{R}^p$ for some $p \ge 1$, $\mu$ be a a fixed distribution on $\Theta$ and let $\rho$ be any distribution on $\Theta$ such that $\rho \ll \mu$.
+In most of the applications of the variational principle, the following lemma serves as a key stepping stone. \begin{lemma} Assume that $X_i$ are i.i.d. random variables defined on some measurable space.
+Let $\Theta$ be a subset of $\mathbb{R}^p$ for some $p \ge 1$, $\mu$ be a a fixed distribution on $\Theta$, and $\rho$ be any distribution on $\Theta$ satisfying that $\rho \ll \mu$.
 Then, simultaneously for any such $\rho$, with probability at least $1 - \delta$,

 Here $\theta$ is distributed according to $\rho$. \end{lemma} The proof can be found in \cite{catoni2007pacbayes,zhivotovskiy2021dimension} and will be omitted.
 The next lemma is a technical fact that allow to "convexify" the truncation function $\psi$.
-Indeed, it is easy to see that the function $e^\psi(x)$ is bounded by $(1+x+x^2)$ that still not convex but if we add a quadratic term, then it becomes convex.
-This result was already used before in the literature \cite{catoni2007pacbayes,zhivotovskiy2021dimension,abdalla2022}. \begin{lemma} Let $\psi$ be the truncation function as above and let $Z$ be a random variable with finite second moment.
-Then, we have
+Indeed, it is easy to see that the function $e^\psi(x)$ is bounded by $(1+x+x^2)$ that still not convex, but if we add a suitable quadratic term, then it becomes convex. \begin{lemma} Let $\psi$ be the truncation function from \eqref{eq:truncfunction}, and let $Z$ be a random variable with finite second moment.
+Then the following holds

 Moreover, for any $a > 0$,